 Considered as the home of the goddesses of the sea, Miyajima has been treated as a sacred site since ancient times.
-The island is widely known for its gigantic vermillion torii that seems rising from the seabed, as well as a grand shrine floating over the waves.
+The island is widely known for its gigantic vermillion torii that seems to rise from the seabed, as well as a grand shrine floating over the waves.
 In both cases, human craftsmanship has been skillfully integrated with the sea, reflecting harmony between Mother Nature and the human.

 Nestled in the Seto Inland Sea, 14 kilometres southwest of the city of Hiroshima, the small island of Miyajima (宮島) is a holy place of Shintoism.
 Officially known as Itsukushima, the island is more commonly referred to as “Miyajima”, literally “shrine island” in Japanese, thanks to its primary attraction, the centuries-old Itsukushima Shrine.